nicolai-jacobsen/DB_driven_coop-app/README.md

 1. `pip install flask flask-mysql flask-restful cryptography flask-login`

 ## Flask App
 The flask app folder contains APIs for three different personas, students, advisors and companies.
-Each contains get and post request relevant to each persona, these blueprints are then used to form the flask app.
+Each contains get and post requests relevant to each persona, these blueprints are then used to form the flask app.

 ## App Routes:
 * Get Advisor Data